 How Doodle prioritizes projects

 During the monthly meetings, whoever owns or champions an idea gives a 60-second talk about the idea, the data related to it, and how they might approach it as an improvement project.
-After the team reviews all new ideas they take a vote, pick the two or three most promising ideas, and really dive into them.
+After the team reviews all new ideas they take a vote, pick the two or three most promising ideas, set deliverables, and really dive into them.
 The best ideas get added to the list of active projects.

 The ICE framework

 Doodle uses a system called ICE, designed by Sean Ellis.
 ICE stands for Impact, Certainty, and Effort, and potential projects are evaluated on these qualities.
 Here’s what the ideal project would look like in the ICE model:

 Certainty (whether it will work): High

 Effort (what it would take to make the change and test it): Low